Tramontina: Stores

 The company has two retail stores in Rio Grande do Sul assembled exclusively with brand products, in the city of Carlos Barbosa and another in Farroupilha.

 In 2013, Tramontina opened its first concept store in the city of Rio de Janeiro, the T store.
 The city was chosen, according to Clovis Tramontina, president of the company, due to its hosting of international proportion such as the 2014 FIFA World Cup and the 2016 Summer Olympics.
 According to him, the store will be a kind of laboratory where products will be offered first-hand to customers.
-In 2015 a second store in Brazil was inaugurated in Salvador, and the first outside Brazil was opened in Santiago, Chile.
+In 2015, a second store in Brazil was inaugurated in Salvador, and the first outside Brazil was opened in Santiago, Chile.

 International

-Outside of Brazil, Tramontina has distribution and sales offices in South Africa, Germany, Australia, Chile, Uruguay, Argentina, China, Singapore, Colombia, United Arab Emirates, Ecuador, United States, Honduras, Mexico, Nigeria, Panama, Peru, Russia, United Kingdom and Trinidad and Tobago.
+Outside of Brazil, Tramontina has distribution and sales offices in South Africa, Germany, Australia, Chile, Uruguay, Argentina, China, Indonesia, Singapore, Colombia, the United Arab Emirates, Ecuador, the United States, Honduras, Mexico, Nigeria, Panama, Peru, Russia, India, the United Kingdom and Trinidad and Tobago.

-Employment

-Tramontina has over 10,000 workers worldwide.